KernFerm/black-jack-mini-game/README.md

 2. **Stand 🚶** - Keep your current hand and see if you beat the dealer.
 3. **Forfeit 🚫** - Give up and let the dealer win automatically.

+## 🎨 Features
+- **Command-line Version:** Play directly in the terminal using your keyboard.
+- **GUI Version:** Play using buttons with a graphical interface (Tkinter-based).
+- **🎨 Colored Text:** Uses colorama to bring your game to life with colors!
+- **🃏 Card Drawing:** Random card selection simulating a real Blackjack game.
+- **🏆 Win Conditions:** Play against the dealer and see if you can beat the house.

 The goal is to get as close to 21 as possible without going over.
 If you go over 21, you **bust** 💥 and lose the game!

 ### Download the EXE of the Application [Click Here](https://github.com/KernFerm/black-jack-mini-game/releases/tag/USER-FRIENDLY-EXE)